Alek Thomas Player Props: Diamondbacks vs. Braves

 Alek Thomas At The Plate

-- Thomas has 10 doubles, two triples, five home runs and nine walks while batting .235.
+- Thomas is hitting .230 with 10 doubles, two triples, five home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.